danapixels/digi-garden/blog/cursor-hotel.md

 		- [x] Fixed bounding boxes
 	- [x] Fix for client should update the cursor when dragging
 	- [x] When frozen on a bed or chair user's cursor should unfreeze show when move furniture
-	- [ ] User is only able to spawn 100 items per connection?
+	- [x] User is only able to spawn 100 items per connection?
+			- If I support browser stored users then I don't think I need to remember this
 	- [ ] If a user tries to spam spawn 50 items in a few seconds they will get kicked
 	- [x] User is unique?
 Cannot open a new tab to connect more than twice
 		- Not for MVP